With Jay Bender’s help, Murdaugh trial is a lesson in the value of court access

 “And so, you can't see the bodies lying on the ground,” he added.
 “Other exhibits include telephone numbers of people not directly involved in the case, and those were redacted before opening them to the public.”

-Bender credits Newman for recognizing the value of public access to courts.
+Bender credits Judge Newman for recognizing the value of public access to courts.

 “This judge understands in South Carolina we have public trials and a constitutional provision that courts are public,” Bender said.
 “He also understands that for the public to have confidence in the court system, they must have access to it.”

 Inside the Colleton County Courthouse, three video cameras sit in fixed positions.
 One is on a tripod in a wide aisle between pews facing the judge’s bench and the witness stand.
-One is mounted on a wall behind the judge shooting images of the gallery, and the other points toward the defendant’s table.
+One is mounted on a wall behind the judge, shooting images of the gallery, and the other points toward the defendant’s table.
 Court TV’s streaming service broadcasts the proceedings in a triptych so people watching from home can view footage from all three angles at the same time.

 On this trial day, eight students in the University of South Carolina School of Journalism and Mass Communication and their instructor, Eileen Waddell, are in Walterboro to cover the trial and explore the impact it is having on the small town.
-A bomb threat that morning forced the court to take an extended break, and

-Bender used that time to speak with the students about aspects of the case and teach lessons on covering courts.
+A bomb threat that morning forced the court to take an extended break, and Bender used that time to speak with the students about aspects of the case and teach lessons on covering courts.

-He predicted that while many reporters will never see trials of this magnitude, they may cover plenty of routine trials and court proceedings.
+He predicted that while many reporters will never see trials of this magnitude, they could cover plenty of routine trials and court proceedings.
 Access is up to the presiding judge.

-“If you get into this profession and cover trials, you will need to understand any limitations a particular judge might impose on you,” he told the students.”
+“If you get into this profession and cover trials, you will need to understand any limitations a particular judge might impose on you,” he told the students.

 And Bender warns reporters against aggressively asserting their status as members of the press when it comes to court access.